Suzanne Reichenberg: Early life and education

 Suzanne Angélique Charlotte Reichenberg was born in the 17th arrondissement of Paris on September 7, 1853, to a Hungarian father, Charles Reichenberg, (1828–1859), a tailor-cutter, and a Picard mother, Aline-Joachim-Florence Bocquillon.
 The family lived on Rue de Rivoli, opposite the Tuileries Palace.

-She was the goddaughter of Susanne Brohan, whose mother later became Suzanne Reichenberg's lady-in-waiting.
+She was the goddaughter of Susanne Brohan, whose mother later became her lady-in-waiting.
 Brohan taught Suzanne La Fontaine's Fables and verses by Marceline Desbordes-Valmore.
 When Charles Reichenberg was sick and dying, he asked Brohan to raise his daughter.
 After the father's death, Suzanne Reichenberg continued to live with her mother, now on Rue Lavoisier.

-At thirteen, Brohan presents Reichenberg to the Conservatoire de Paris where the teenager begins her studies; at fourteen, Reichenberg obtains a second prize in the Conservatoire's competition; at fifteen years less two months, she wins the first prize at the Conservatoire.
+At thirteen, Brohan presented Reichenberg to the Conservatoire de Paris where the teenager began her studies; at fourteen, Reichenberg obtained a second place prize in the Conservatoire's competition; at fifteen, she won the first prize at the Conservatoire.

 Career

 Reichenberg made her acting debut in 1868 in the role of Agnès in The School for Wives at the Comédie-Française; Théophile Gautier wrote glowingly about Reichenberg the day after her debut.
-Boni de Castellane referred to as being "As naive as she is fanciful".
+Boni de Castellane referred to her being "As naive as she is fanciful".
 She was popular in the theatre between 1870 and 1900.
 In the 1890s, Georges Clemenceau was close to her.
 Marcel Proust mentioned her in 1894 as "all graceful, dressed in pale pink and wearing a large white hat covered with large pink feathers".